sebnyberg/pyspark-sql-flight-rules/README.md

 # PySpark SQL Flight Rules

-Learning how to use PySpark SQL is not all so straightforward as one would hope.
-This repository serves as a collection of answers to common scenarios you might find yourself in as you embark on your journey into pyspark sql.
+Learning how to use PySpark SQL is not as straightforward as one would hope.

+This repository is an effort to summarize answers to scenarios I've found myself in as I've journeyed into PySpark land.

 Note that this guide is not for PySpark RDD.

-All snippets below assume that you have pyspark installed and available, and that the spark session is initialized like so:
+All snippets below assume that you have PySpark installed and available, and that the SparkSession is initialized like so:

 ```python
 from pyspark.sql import SparkSession